plasne/aks-lab/03-Develop-API.md

 # Develop an API

-In section 01, we developed a couple of Entity Services that allow us to do data operations on "songs" and "contracts".
-However, often we will not expose entity services directly, but rather put them behind an API.
-The API will be exposed outside of our AKS environment, but the individual entity services will not be.
+In the other sections, we developed entity services that allow us to do data operations on "songs" and "contracts".
+We may have also developed process services that allow us to add business value on top of our data.
+However, often we will not expose these services directly, but rather put them behind an API.
+The API will be exposed outside of our AKS environment, but the individual entity and process services will not be.

 There are a number of reasons why you might use an API service instead of exposing every service in your environment, including...

-- This gives you a single place to do common tasks like authentication, authorization, rate limiting, etc. It is generally also possible to use an API management gateway to do these tasks.
+- This gives you a single place to do common tasks like authentication, authorization, licensing, rate limiting, etc. It is generally also possible to use an API management gateway to do these tasks.

 - An API can be a view of your application taylored to a specific consumer or role, for example, you might have an API for your mobile and web applications, a different API for bulk operations, and a different API for administrators.
 You could change operations, protocols, models, etc. as needed to best optimize for the intended audience.

+- Often the useful activity that your API provides will involve contacting multiple services and mashing-up those results.

+- Using a small number of API services in front of your entity and process services can improve security in the following ways...
+  - You are presenting a smaller attack surface.
+  - You are reducing unintended change - most of your code updates will happen in entity and process services.
-- Individual entity and process
+  - The developers working on entity and process services don't need as much security insight (authentication, licensing, etc.).

+- As mentioned previously, this design also allows for an easy separation of concerns.
+An API developer doesn't have to know anything about how or where data is stored, or anything about how computations are done, he/she simply needs to understand the services available to them and their contracts.

+## API

+You will develop an API that will allow you to store (in-memory) and retrieve songs and payment information by ID.
+It should adhere to the following contract...

 ```yml
 swagger: '2.0'